1983 World Series: Game 3

 It was the first World Series game in which three Cy Young Award winners, Carlton, Palmer and Orioles' starter Mike Flanagan, pitched.
 This would not happen again until Game 1 of the 2012 Series, when Barry Zito, Tim Lincecum and Justin Verlander appeared.

-This also was the first career World Series game for Pete Rose in which he wasn't in the starting lineup (after 31 career World Series games).
-Rose did make a pinch-hit appearance, grounding out in the ninth inning.
+For the first time in his career, Pete Rose was not in the starting lineup of a postseason game.
+Benched in favor of Tony Pérez, Rose grounded out in the ninth inning as a pinch-hitter.